-October is in full swing and I am sure you may have seen it— everyone appears to have gone ga-ga for pumpkin, particularly pumpkin spice!
-This time of year we can be certain of a few things: cooler weather, kids going back to school, leaves changing and… everything pumpkin!!!
+October is in full swing and I am sure you may have seen it— everyone appears to have gone ga-ga for !
+This time of year we can be certain of a few things: cooler weather, kids going back to school, leaves changing and… everything !!!, particularly

 Today’s post will share some fun facts, Beauty Detox tips and insight for you to make the best health choices possible when it comes to enjoying this seasonal phenomenon!
-So without further ado, let’s kickstart this post with some fun pumpkin facts!
+So without further ado, let’s kickstart this post with some fun !

 Benefits & Nutritional Facts of Pumpkins

-Last week I posted about some of the amazing benefits of common household spices.
-Pumpkin spice is packed with some amazing benefits too!
+Last week I posted about some of the amazing benefits of common household spices. is packed with some amazing benefits too!

 Pumpkins are so amazing, Beauty!
 There’s so much more to them than you may expect, so here’s another 3 fun facts about these amazing plants.